crash340/akan-name-evaluator/README.md

 * paste in this url "https://crash340.github.io/akan-name-avaluator"
 * and voila ,Welcome to my project make sure you only press one button when selecting the gender
-##Bugs
-When you press enter the first time it shows you the date-of-birth however if you pressed twice the it shows you your destined akan name.
 ## bugs
 press enter twice  after picking and clicking your gender to get the destined akan name
 ## Technologies Used